JaGeo/LobsterPy/paper/paper.md

 [@atomate2] bonding analysis workflow for generating bonding analysis data in a format compatible with the Materials Project[@materialsproject] API.

 # Statement of need
-Although notion of "bonds" might seem unusual from a physicist's point of view, chemists have been employing it routinely to explain various chemical phenomena and material properties.[@hoffmann1987chemistry; @burdett1995chemical; @das2023strong; @ertural2022first; @hu2023mechanism; @dronskowski2023chemical] With the recent advances in automation frameworks for high-throughput computational investigations, bonding analysis for thousands of crystalline materials can be performed with few lines of code.[@george2022automated] This automation helps reduce the common mistakes inexperienced users make while performing bonding analysis.
+Although the notion of "bonds" might seem unusual from a physicist's point of view, chemists have been employing it routinely to explain various chemical phenomena and materials properties.[@hoffmann1987chemistry; @burdett1995chemical; @das2023strong; @ertural2022first; @hu2023mechanism; @dronskowski2023chemical] With the recent advances in automation frameworks for high-throughput computational investigations, bonding analysis for thousands of crystalline materials can be performed with few lines of code.[@george2022automated] This automation helps reduce the common mistakes inexperienced users make while performing bonding analysis.
 However, it is also essential to systematically generate inputs and post-process